tomwhite007/enterprise-angular-mono-repo-patterns-example-with-sheriff/README.md

 A demo reference project using Barrel-less Module Boundaries in Nrwl Nx with [Sheriff](https://softarc-consulting.github.io/sheriff/)

 This project is a replica of [enterprise-angular-mono-repo-patterns-example](https://github.com/tomwhite007/enterprise-angular-mono-repo-patterns-example) repo, but with a simplified file structure by using Sheriff.
-In order to reduce the amount of libraries that Enterprise Angular Mono Repo Patterns requires, Sheriff allows the grouping of singular-dependency libs to be brought into a common hybrid feature lib, like the example diagram below:
+In order to reduce the amount of libraries that Enterprise Angular Mono Repo Patterns requires, Sheriff allows the grouping of feature libs and their single-dependency sub-module libs to be brought into a common hybrid feature lib, like the example diagram below:

 ![Enterprise Angular Mono Repo Patterns with hybrid feature libs](readme-assets/eamp-sheriff-demo-diagram.png 'Hybrid feature libs')